 One of the most touching work in this section of the Accademia is the “Massacre of the Innocents” by Jacopo di Cione.
 It expressively captures the horror of this event through terrified expressions of the mothers who try to protect their children.
 Other work that stands out is the notably more peaceful and gentle “Madonna of Humility” by Don Silvestro Gherarducci.

-Accademia Gallery is, along Uffizi, one of the two most popular Florence tourist attractions.
+The Accademia Gallery Florence boasts, along with the Uffizi Gallery, one of the two most popular Florence tourist attractions.
 If you want your visit to go smoothly, it’s best you keep a few things in mind:

 If you are really interested in the stories surrounding the gallery and the works inside it, I wholeheartedly recommend a guided Accademia tour.
 Even if the gallery is small, there is much to see and relying on a guidebook is a bit tedious.
 Plus, the guides are far more entertaining and give you more up-to-date information.

-The gallery opens at 08:15 am and closes 06:50 pm from Tuesday to Sunday.
-Don’t make the mistake of planning your visit for Monday.
+Accademia Gallery Florence opens at 08:15 am and closes at 06:50 pm from Tuesday to Sunday.
+Don’t make the mistake of planning your visit on Monday.

 On your own, the best time to visit Accademia is early in the morning or after 5 pm - before and after the biggest crowds pass through.